 Ian Parkin is the verified author of this post.

-Are you experiencing psychic synesthesia?
-If you hear a sound and instantly see a color, or touch someone or something and immediately see an image in your mind's eye, you may be.
+What is psychic synesthesia?
+If you hear a sound and instantly see a color, or touch someone or something and immediately see an image in your mind's eye, you may have mixed extra sensory perception (ESP).
 A hands-on healer who sees the aura upon touch is another good example.

 Psychic synesthesia has long been attributed to genetics, as in a psychic's ability handed down through generations.
 Scientists believe general synesthesia can be developed by life-threatening trauma, near-death experience, and post-hypnotic suggestion.
 And there are various spiritual practices believed to enhance the development of this ability.

-As if there are crossed wires in the brain, it can happen when one sense triggers another unrelated sense.
+It is as if there are crossed wires in the brain, it can happen when one sense triggers another unrelated sense.
 Say, a touch triggering a vision, or hearing a sound triggering colors or shapes in your mind.
-This is obviously a problem in everyday life for some, but for a psychic who knows how to handle this phenomenon, it can be developed into an extrasensory perception for reading a person or token object.

 The next time someone says, “I feel your pain”, they might be speaking in literal terms.
 But, suppose you ask a co-worker what day it is and they reply, “Yellow”.
 People such as these likely have synesthesia, a condition where they taste sounds, see words in color and/or feel other people’s feelings.